Travel Vaccines and Advice for South Georgia and the South Sandwich Islands

 To find out more about these vaccines, see our vaccinations page.
 Ready to travel safely?
 Book your appointment either call or start booking online now.

-Do I Need a Visa or Passport for South Georgia and South Sandwich Islands
+Do I Need a Visa or Passport for South Georgia & the South Sandwich Islands?

 It is not easy to get access to to the South Georgia and South Sandwich Islands.
 If you are on a cruise ship, you are able to have access.
 However, if you are traveling on a private ship, you need to get a visa permit from the government of SGSSI.